sebaxj/pi-musical-keyboard/README.md

   The time difference (6 hours) helped contribute to a continous coding and testing process, with one group member picking up in their morning where the other left off in their evening.
 Regular Zoom meetings and continuous updates via a Slack channel and the README file in the repo helped enhance communication and coordination.

-## Photos
-You are encouraged to submit photos/videos of your project in action.
-Add the files and commit to your project repository to include along with your submission.